meldurson/AllTameable/README.md

    - The one you may need to look at is the Less than max instance:
 4. If it says Needs Mate then it will let you know the creatures that are around
 5. If it says Error then it will post in Bepinex what the error is (Note: For 30s-1m after loading into a world there may be some errors with other mods that affect spawning that should go away)

+   If none of that works then reach out to me on the [Valheim Modding Discord](https://discord.com/invite/GUEBuCuAMz)